01446678004 | Broad Street, Barry CF62 7AH | Open: Mon-Fri: 8:30 - 5:30pm Sat: 8:30 - 12:30pm Sun: Closed hello@ijpautomotive.co.uk

 1. Preparations

 You can now proceed to bridge the gap by attaching a spanner or a similar tool to the red (positive) terminals of both the booster and dead battery.
-And then, attach the second spanner or similar tool to the black (negative) terminal of the booster and dead battery.
+Then, attach the second spanner or similar tool to the black (negative) terminal of the booster and dead battery.

 It’s crucial that you do not hold the spanner firmly to both batteries as it will get very hot.
 A poor holding of the spanner is likely to ignite the gasses produced by the battery which is very dangerous.